-In this web shop you will find more than 20 different townscapes featuring famous Dutch towns.
-You can order the townscapes on-line, or make an appointment to visit my studio to view my work before purchase.
+On this site you will find more than 20 different townscapes featuring famous Dutch towns.
+You can order the townscapes online, or make an appointment to visit my studio to view my work before purchase.

 This page shows you how a townscape is created.

 My pen townscapes appeal to a wide section of the public.
 They are colourful, instantly recognizable and feature a wealth of detail, so there is always something new to discover.

 I have already recorded special locations in Delft, Amsterdam, Haarlem, The Hague and Nijmegen.

 Townscape ‘Voorstraat en de Blauwen Hont, Delft’

 Townscape ‘De Markt en het varken, Delft’

 WATCHING AND DAYDREAMING